el-dockerr/bodge/README.md

 bodge [/bɒdʒ/ verb: make or repair (something) badly or clumsily.]

+## Please leave a Star ⭐
+Every Star show me, that this project is worth to improve for a bigger audience.
+Fell free to spread the word.

 [Find a full documentation here](https://el-dockerr.github.io/bodge)

 This buildsystem is the draft to overcome typical issues of CMAKE.
 The vast of dependencies and the chaos it causes should be solved in a